 Glob Patterns and Wildcards

-At the end of the Modifying the Filesystem mission, you read that you were going to learn what glob patterns and wildcards are.
+At the end of the Modifying the Filesystem lesson, you read that you were going to learn what glob patterns and wildcards are.
 In this mission, you’ll start diving into those topics, and learn how to use them.

-As you learned in the last mission, you can modify the filesystem in many different ways.
+As you learned in the last lesson, you can modify the filesystem in many different ways.
 One of the other ways you can use the filesystem is to search for files.
 Glob patterns and wildcards can be used to extend your file searching ability, making it easier to search for all files that meet certain criteria.

 If you're familiar with regular expressions, glob patterns work in a similar way, only the characters are used and their roles are a bit different.
 Glob patterns are built from special characters called wildcards, and from regular characters.

-(If you're familiar with using wildcards when searching for files using the graphical user interface, nothing really changes when using those characters in one interface versus the other, but in this mission, you’ll get practice using them in the terminal, just in case).
+(If you're familiar with using wildcards when searching for files using the graphical user interface, nothing really changes when using those characters in one interface versus the other, but in this lesson, you’ll get practice using them in the terminal, just in case).

 Using glob patterns and wildcards can be confusing at times.
-At every step in this mission — as is always the case on Dataquest — you’ll be able to apply what you’ve learned and check that you’ve understood everything correctly before progressing to the next stage.
+At every step in this lesson — as is always the case on Dataquest — you’ll be able to apply what you’ve learned and check that you’ve understood everything correctly before progressing to the next stage.

 What You'll Learn